itfanr/ros2-wiki/Developer-Guide.md

 ### Markdown

-The following rules to format the markdown syntax is intended to increase readability as well versioning.
+The following rules to format the markdown syntax is intended to increase readability as well as versioning.

 - Each section title should be preceded by one empty line and succeeded by one empty line.
   - Rationale: It expedites to get an overview about the structure when screening the document.